The Magic Letter

 © Roger Dean Kiser

 This is a true story by and about the author.
-By the age of four, Roger Dean Kiser had been abandoned, first by his and then his grandparents and placed in a Florida orphanage.
+By the age of four, Roger Dean Kiser had been abandoned, first by his parents and then his grandparents and placed in a Florida orphanage.
 This story of kindness is taken from “The Life and Times of Roger Dean Kiser.”

 0